vigehi/cap1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name :  Pokemons
+# Project Name :  Episodes

-> In this project we are making a Pokemons using an external API's
+> In this project we are making a Episoes using an external API's
 >
 >
 > In order to achieve this project I used some resources and technologies listed below :